OlivasLee/mutationseq/README.md

 ### Installing MutationSeq

-MutationSeq can be downloaded from http://compbio.bccrc.ca/software/mutationseq.
-For this workshop, version 4.3.8 was used.
+MutationSeq can be downloaded from http://compbio.bccrc.ca/software/mutationseq or https://bitbucket.org/shahlabbcca/mutationseq.
 Once you have downloaded it, extract it:

 ```{bash}
 tar -xzvf museq_4.3.8.tar.gz